 The names of all pesticide products expected to be applied at the school site during the upcoming year are set forth on the attached list.
 Information on pesticides and pesticide use reduction developed by CA Dept. of Pesticide Regulation is available at www.cdpr.ca.gov/schoolipm.
 You may register with the school site if you wish to receive notification of individual pesticide applications at the school site.
-You have the right to view a copy of the school site plan in the school office or at the following website address: www.cdpr.ca.gov/schoolipm.
-You may register with the school site if you wish to receive notification of individual pesticide applications at the school site.
-You have the right to view a copy of the school site plan in the school office or at the following website address: http://www.rescueusd.org/Departments/Maintenance--Operations/Integrated-Pest-Management-Plan/index.html">http://www.rescueusd.org/Departments/Maintenance--Operations/Integrated-Pest-Management-Plan/index.html [EC 17612, 48980.3].
-(District Attachment - 7)
+You have the right to view a copy of the school site plan in the school office.
+[EC 17612, 48980.3].
+(District Attachment -7)